Tony Shaffer & Matt Couch Return To Talk Brandi Love & The Future For Republicans | OAP #36

 I think we should support American workers.

-Matt, we know we talked about this at your events.
+Matt, we talked about this at your event.

-Uh the best and most safe way to moving oil efficiently and safely is a it's a pipeline.
+The best and most safe way of moving oil efficiently and safely is a pipeline.

-You put it on rail, you put it on in containers and and vehicles, it's unsafe.
+You put it on rail, you put it in containers and vehicles.

-There's you know, a number of videos online where you can see these big trains in cat Canada that that the something broke, and next thing you know, you're you're wiping out a town.
+There's a number of videos online where you can see these big trains in Canada that something broke.

-That doesn't happen with pipes with with with the with dedicated uh timelines.
+That doesn't happen with pipes, with dedicated timelines.

 So that's another area.

-Another area issue, the southwest border is cheap labor degrades the ability of you of union workers to get really good union jobs because why would anybody want to put a union guy on something and pay him a good wage when you can get you know somebody who's here illegally to take money under the table at like one quarter of the union guy?
+Because why would anybody want to put a union guy on something and pay him a good wage when you can get somebody who's here illegally to take money under the table at like one quarter of the union guy?

 How is that helping the demographic of the Democrat Party?

-It's not so I've I you know one of the things we need to do.
+So one of the things we need to do, I've gone to Scranton.

 I'm just telling you, Joe is not on your side.